ros-controls/control.ros.org/doc/resources/gsoc2026_physical_ai.rst

   current position.

 Enabled by ``allow_trajectory_replacement`` (default ``true``); set it to ``false`` for the previous hard-replace behaviour.
-See the `joint_trajectory_controller documentation <../ros2_controllers/joint_trajectory_controller/doc/userdoc.html>`_ for the full parameter description.
+See the documentation of :ref:`joint_trajectory_controller_userdoc` for the full parameter description.

 Positions-only action chunks
 -----------------------------